qorix-group/score/docs/platform_management_plan/quality_management.rst

 This includes an approach to providing an independent and objective assurance that work products and processes comply with predefined provisions and plans and that non-conformances are resolved and further prevented.
-This document includes quality assurance activities, roles and responsibilities, goals, schedule, etc. and a general strategy to implement quality assurance process in this platform.
+This document includes quality assurance activities, roles and responsibilities, goals, schedule, etc. and a general strategy to implement a quality assurance process in this platform.
 The quality assurance is ensured by automated checks and restrictions, manual checks which inculdes to proof that there is no manipulation of the workflows.

 Statement of Independence
 -------------------------

+There could be a conflict of interest between the project lead :need:`rl__project_lead` and the quality manager :need:`rl__quality_manager`, as both roles are responsible for the project.
+The project lead is responsible for the project and the quality manager is responsible for the quality of the project.

-The :need:`rl__quality_manager` provides only support to the project with consulting them to improve the quality of the project/platform product.
-Although the quality report is also sent to the :need:`rl__technical_lead`, the :need:`rl__quality_manager` is independent of the delivery of the product.
+Therefore we define that the quality manager only support the project with consulting.
+So the project itself shall improve the quality of the project/platform product.
+The combination of both shall found the best solution for the project.
+The quality report is sent to the :need:`rl__technical_lead` so that conflicts can be solved in the steering committees.

+The objectives and scope of the quality management, also the measures and checklists are transparent for everyone.
+So the project itself can improve the quality of the project/platform product with the support of the knowledge of the quality manager.

 Objectives and scope
 --------------------